csasumana/IISC-Banglore_Task-2-Data-Preprocessing-for-Model-Training-/README.md

 Then concated category column into this new dataframe Finally created a csv file with the final dataframe Excel generally can't support this large csv file.
 Some data may get missed.
+The final csv file size is more than 25 mb so unable to upload directly so sharing a link from goodle drive